 What’s the Difference Between the Interest Rate and APR?

-Interest rate is the cost of borrowing the principal loan amount.
+The interest rate is the cost of borrowing the principal loan amount.
 The APR–annual percentage rate–includes the interest and all fees/costs involved in procuring the loan.
-The APR is what you really want to look at when comparing loans, since it gives a more holistic look at what your monthly payments will be.
+The APR is what you really want to look at when comparing loans since it gives a more holistic look at what your monthly payments will be.

 The interest rate on your loan is calculated based on prevailing rates and your credit score.
 For those with excellent credit scores, you can expect to have favorable interest rates.
 These factors do not have the same impact on your APR, which is determined by the lender’s fees (this is where comparison shopping comes in handy).